Pedro-Silva29/Pedro-Silva29/README.md

 ### Hi there 👋

 - 👋 Hi, I’m @tavspedro
-- 🌱 I’m currently learning Go and Ruby
+- 🌱 I’m currently learning Python and Ruby.
 - 📫 How to reach me: pedrotavaresbol20@gmail.com

 <!--